superfly/docs/rails/getting-started/index.html.md

 Subsequent deploys are quicker than the first one as substantial portions of you application will have already been built.

 Try it out!
-Add a few names and once you are done, proceed onto the next step: [Turbo Stream Changes](/docs/rails/quick-start/turbo/).
+Add a few names and once you are done, proceed onto the final step.

 ## Turbo